hartzis/frolicking/README.md

 # frolicking

-This will be a simple static app to track my adventures frolicking around the globe.
+This will be a simple app to track my adventures frolicking around the globe.
+The build process will output a static app that can be served on github pages.

 ##Todos